Skip to main content

 If you were already a seasoned yogi before your ostomy surgery, then you know that different yoga types have varying levels of intensity.
 For example, Hatha yoga is a slower and more peaceful form of yoga, while other classes like Bikram yoga may involve a heated room and a constant flow of yoga poses that can keep you moving and get you sweaty.

-The best answer is to talk to your doctor about when it’s time to get back to your favorite exercise classes like yoga or pilates.
-Make sure your incision sites have fully healed as well as your abdominal muscles since both yoga and pilates rely a lot on core strength.
+The best answer is to talk to your doctor about when it’s time to get back to your favorite exercise classes, such as yoga or pilates.
+Make sure your incision sites and abdominal muscles have fully healed since both yoga and pilates rely heavily on core strength.

 Can I swim with an ostomy?